13 Excellent Whiskey Taster Glasses

 Flight of Whiskey

 Another kind of whiskey taster glasses you may have seen is a set of the same glass arranged on a tray of some kind, like this set.
 The four snifter-like glasses nestle perfectly in the wooden paddle and it is called a flight set.
 You can use this set either for individual or group tastings.
 Some tasting experts recommend a snifter glass because the wide bowl shape allows you to swirl the whiskey while the narrowed rim directs the aromas to flow effortlessly to your nose with each sip.
 This way, you inhale the aromas while you sip and experience both scent and taste at the same time.
-Ideally, this is what you want from every whiskey tasting.
+Ideally, this is what you want from every sophisticated scotch glass for tasting.

 The Neat Glass